About us

 -

-Advocating for diversity and equality in the cultural sector does not impede artistic freedom; rather, it fosters favorable artistic processes for all.
-True freedom encompasses the liberty to create art in supportive working environments, free from discrimination and sexual harassment.
-To ensure such freedom for everyone in the cultural sphere, we must dismantle barriers that hinder certain groups while also amplifying a broader spectrum of voices.
+True freedom requires the ability to create art in supportive working environments, free from discrimination and sexual harassment.
+To ensure this freedom for everyone in the cultural sector, we must dismantle barriers that hinder certain groups while also amplifying a broader range of voices.

 Our history